 The SIM card comes in different sizes.
 Some phones are compatible with one type of size, while other mobile devices accept a different size.
 Fortunately, many service providers offer SIM cards with a cutout feature, meaning that you can choose the size you need for your SIM card.
 Here are the available SIM card sizes:

 Standard SIM Card

-The standard SIM, or mini SIM, is actually the "second generation" of SIM cards.
+The standard SIM, or mini-SIM, is actually the "second generation" of SIM cards.
 In other words, the standard SIM is referred to as 2FF (second form factor).
-The reason why this is the standard SIM is because carriers no longer use the full-sized first generation SIM card.
+The reason why this is the standard SIM is that carriers no longer use the full-sized first-generation SIM card.
 The measurements of the standard SIM is 25mm x 15mm x 0.76mm.
 Additionally, the standard SIM was introduced back in 1996.

 Micro SIM Card

-The micro SIM, otherwise known as 3FF (third form factor), is the "third generation" of SIM cards.
-The micro SIM measures 15mm x 12mm x 0.76mm.
+The micro-SIM, otherwise known as 3FF (third form factor), is the "third-generation" of SIM cards.
+The micro-SIM card measures 15mm x 12mm x 0.76mm.
 Micro SIM cards were introduced for the purpose of fitting into devices too small for the previous generation of SIM cards.
-Furthermore, the micro SIM is backwards-compatible, featuring the same assets and design as the mini SIM.
+Furthermore, the micro-SIM is backward-compatible, featuring the same assets and design as the mini-SIM.

 Nano SIM Card

 The Nano SIM is the "fourth generation" of SIM card, which has become quite standard in today's cell phone world.
 Also known as 4FF (fourth form factor), the Nano SIM measures 12.3mm x 8.8mm x 0.67.
 As an added tidbit, this Nano SIM card was unveiled during early 2012.